Principal – Matthew Campbell

 ATTENDANCE AREA: Medford Township and Medford Lakes Borough

 Shawnee administration and staff take innovative approaches to foster a love of learning in every student, including hosting popular annual events like Diversity Day, Pi Day, Brain Day, and the Art Show.
 Students with an interest in technology have the opportunity to participate in the award winning Shawnee TV program, as well as on the robotics team, the Iron Devils, which is comprised of students from Shawnee and Seneca High Schools.
-The 2010/11 school year marked the second year of the One Book, One School program.
-Shawnee High School staff and students all enjoyed reading the Hunger Games and the many cross-curricular activities that were created to help foster discussion of the common learning experience.
+The Iron Devils traveled to St. Louis to compete in the FIRST National Championship in April of 2012.
+The 2011/2012 school year marked the third year of the One Book, One School program.
+Shawnee High School staff and students all enjoyed reading, This I Believe and many cross-curricular activities were created to help foster discussion of the common learning experience.

-Many of the schools staff members have been recognized at state and national levels for teaching excellence.
-During the 2010/11 school year, a Shawnee mathematics teacher presented to her colleagues in the National Council of Teachers of Mathematics.
+Many of the school’s staff members have been recognized at state and national levels for teaching excellence.
+During the 2011/2012 school year, a Shawnee mathematics teacher presented to her colleagues at the National Council of Teachers of Mathematics National Convention.

-The schools athletic, performing arts and extra-curricular programs encourage students of all backgrounds and talents to participate in activities that broaden their horizons beyond the classroom.
-In 2010/11 Shawnee hosted the second annual Blue and White night, an event designed to promote Shawnee spirit throughout the entire community.
-Shawnees Family, Career and Community Leaders of America (FCCLA) completed another highly successful school year with 6 students winning Gold Awards at the national competition held in Anaheim, CA. The Shawnee High School Marching Band again won national acclaim competing in the USSBAs open division and was ranked 8th in the entire nation.
+The school’s athletic, performing arts and extra-curricular programs encourage students of all backgrounds and talents to participate in activities that broaden their horizons beyond the classroom.
+In 2011/2012 Shawnee hosted the third annual Blue and White night, an event designed to promote Shawnee spirit throughout the entire community.
+Shawnee’s Family, Career and Community Leaders of America (FCCLA) completed another highly successful school year with 7 students winning medals at the national competition held in Orlando, FL.
+The Shawnee High School Marching Band won the New Jersey state championship and again added to their national acclaim by finishing 3rd in the entire nation while competing in the USSBA’s open division.

 Shawnee High School student athletes received regional and state team awards.
-In 2010/11 Shawnee won sectional championships in field hockey and in boys basketball, as well as 11 Olympic Conference Championships in other sports.
-Numerous Shawnee athletes were recognized by various national, state and county all-star teams for their performances during the 2010/11 school year, including 2 All-Americans.
-Additionally, 16 members of the Class of 2011 received Division I athletic scholarships.
+In 2011/2012 Shawnee won a sectional championship in boys tennis, as well as 12 Olympic Conference Championships in other sports.
+Numerous Shawnee athletes were recognized by various national, state and county all-star teams for their performances during the 2011/2012 school year, including an All-American and a Double Champion in the Track and Field New Jersey Meet of Champions.
+Additionally, 15 members of the Class of 2012 received Division I athletic scholarships.

-Building a strong sense of community both within the school and beyond, the Shawnee campus offers support and broadens students horizons.
-Students and staff touch the lives of individuals locally and around the world through a host of programs such as a fundraiser Jammin for Charity, a number of Pink Games were organized to raise money for the race to find a cure for breast cancer and an SAT Boot Camp which helped foster a partnership with fellow high school students in Camden.
-In 2010/11 the Shawnee Student Council was recognized by the American Red Cross for having the highest volume blood drives in the Penn Jersey Region.
+Building a strong sense of community both within the school and beyond, the Shawnee campus offers support and broadens students’ horizons.
+Shawnee student leaders participated in Green Dot Strategy pilot program in conjunction with Contact of Burlington County, which helped students develop the skills to become active upstanders rather than passive bystanders in an effort the end all forms of school violence.
+2011/2012 saw the creation of the “Renegade Rack” and Food Pantry designed to help members of our own community who are less fortunate with clothes and food.
+Students and staff touch the lives of individuals locally and around the world through a host of programs such as a trips to Give Kids the World and by hosting a number of” Pink Games” to raise money for the race to find a cure for breast cancer.
+238 members of the Class of 2012 participated in the second annual Senior Day of Service.
+In 2011/12 the Shawnee Student Council was recognized by the American Red Cross for having the highest volume blood drives in the Penn Jersey Region.